ANSES-Ploufragan/DUGMO/README.md

 Params name | Description
 ------------|------------
-`R1 ` | Input file Read 1 in fq.gz format
+`R1 ` | Input file Read 1 in fq or fq.gz format
-`R2 ` | Input file Read 2 in fq.gz format
+`R2 ` | Input file Read 2 in fq or fq.gz format
-`RefGenome` | Input file of reference genome in fasta format `PangenomeCDS` | Input file of pangenome CDS in fasta format `PangenomeWhole` | Input file of pangenome whole genome in fasta format `outputFolder` | path of output folder for all results `threads` | Number of threads to use (default: 10)
+`RefGenome` | Input file of reference genome in fasta format `PangenomeCDS` | Input file of pangenome CDS in .fa.gz format `PangenomeWhole` | Input file of pangenome whole genome in .fa.gz format `outputFolder` | path of output folder for all results `threads` | Number of threads to use (default: 10)